-In Japan, there are a wide range of candies made with Umeboshi plums, from gummies, like this, to hard candies like these.
-Some are quite unique in texture and shape, and this also applies to what I purchased this time.
+In Japan, there is a wide range of candies made with Umeboshi plums, from gummies like this to hard candies like these, and some are quite unique in texture and shape, and that also applies to what I bought this time.

-The more you chew the Ume Neri candy, the more the umami and flavor comes out.
-But you can also enjoy sucking on it.
+With a quite hard texture, these plum candies have some stickiness like gummy candies, and the more you chew on the Ume Neri candy, the more the umami and flavor come out.
+Alternatively, you can also enjoy sucking on it.

-According to the ingredient list on the back of the package, this Umeboshi plum candy mainly consists of dextrin, salt, Ume plum flesh, branching oligosaccharide, Ume vinegar, salt, Shiso (perilla) powder, processed starch, sorbitol, and acidifiers.
+Specifically, according to the ingredient list on the back of the package, the Japanese Umeboshi plum candy, Nobel Neriri Ume-Neri mainly consists of dextrin, salt, Ume plum flesh, branching oligosaccharide, Ume vinegar, salt, Shiso (perilla) powder, processed starch, sorbitol, and acidifiers.